UPDATE 1-South Africa's Transnet bids to recapitalise Zimbabwe's state rail firm

 (Adds detail, background)

-HARARE, July 4 South African logistics group Transnet has bid to recapitalise National Railways of Zimbabwe (NRZ) with $400 million, the State Procurement Board (SPB) said on Tuesday.
+HARARE, July 4 (Reuters) - South African logistics group Transnet has bid to recapitalise National Railways of Zimbabwe (NRZ) with $400 million, the State Procurement Board (SPB) said on Tuesday.

 NRZ is saddled with a debt of $200 million and has gone for months without paying its workers as Zimbabwe's experiences a serious dollar crunch and electricity shortages.